sr99622/onvif-mcp/docs/STREAM_AUTH.md

 - oauth2-proxy is bound only to loopback and returns ping `200`.
 - Direct unauthenticated auth check returns `401`.
 - Nginx oauth2 support routes are active.
-- All four browser route families redirect unauthenticated users to login.
+- All five browser route families redirect unauthenticated users to login.
 - Keycloak login returns users to the requested route.
 - Static apps load after authentication.
 - Direct WebRTC playback works after authentication.
+- Snapshot proxy is active and bound only to loopback.
+- Known direct snapshot URL redirects to login without a browser session.
+- Authenticated snapshots return valid JPEGs with `Cache-Control: no-store`.
+- Direct snapshot login returns to the requested image.
+- HTTP snapshot access redirects to HTTPS; generated browser links use HTTPS.
+- After Hermes registration, MCP `get_snapshot` returns an image independently of browser cookies.
 - MCP continues to return `401` without a bearer token.
 - Hermes reconnects independently with saved OAuth state.
 - Post-configuration backup exists and has a valid archive catalog.